jkraai/ebindsql/README.md

 This makes query maintenance painful and error-prone when doing things like shifting clauses and adding conditions.

 By using named parameters, the order can be rearranged without breaking the association, we gain flexibility and shed the ordinal correspondence requirement at the expanse of having to name the parameters.
 These params are delimited with curly braces.  {:normal_param_name}  The "{:" was kept as a nod to older systems.
-Identifiers follow the old rule of letter followed by any number of letters, numbers, '-', and '_'.
+Identifiers follow the old convention of letter followed by any number of letters, numbers, '-', and '_'.

+Two capabilities have been added.

+First:  The substitution loop is put inside a while loop that repeats until no replacements have been made.

-Another feature was added.
-Normally we can't have database, schema, table, or column names be replaceable.
-This function allows that flexibility by delimiting those params with doubled curly braces. {{:abnormal_param_name}}
+Second:  Normally a prepared query can't have database, schema, table, or column names be replaceable.
+This allows that flexibility by delimiting those params with double curly braces. {{:abnormal_param_name}}

-This new capability shouldn't introduce new exposure to SQL injection since statements still have to successfully make it through quoting and prepare mechanisms.
+These new capabilities shouldn't introduce new exposures to SQL injection attacks as statements still have to successfully make it through quoting and prepare mechanisms.

+A simple example.
 Where this was normal:
 ```php
 query("SELECT id, lname, fname FROM people where lname='?'")
 ```